phenopackets/pxftools/README.md

 Options

+   --informat=STRING  : Input format.
+By default both yaml and json will be attempted.
+Set the input format to one of:
+                        yaml
+                        json
+                        hpo-phenote
+   --out=STRING       : Output file.
+Omit to write to standard out.
-   --format=STRING : Output format.
+   --outformat=STRING : Output format.
 Set the output format to one of:
                         yaml
                         json
                         turtle
-   --out=STRING    : Output file.
-Omit to write to standard out.

 Commands

-   convert [command options] : Read in a PXF file and output in the specified format.
+   convert <infile> : Read in a PXF file and output in the specified format.
-      --in=STRING : Input file.
-Pass '-' or omit to read from standard in.

    merge <files> ... : Read in multiple PXF files and output as a single merged PXF file in the specified format.
 ```